awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-security.md

 This documentation helps you understand how to apply the shared responsibility model when using Amazon EC2\.
 It shows you how to configure Amazon EC2 to meet your security and compliance objectives\.
 You also learn how to use other AWS services that help you to monitor and secure your Amazon EC2 resources\.

+For security best practices for Amazon EC2 running Windows Server, see **Security and Network** under [Best Practices for Windows on Amazon EC2](ec2-best-practices.md)\.

 **Topics**
 + [Infrastructure Security in Amazon EC2](infrastructure-security.md)
 + [Resilience in Amazon EC2](disaster-recovery-resiliency.md)